 he was recognised by the young if I cease from this meditation before I prince royal, who was about his own have attained the divine intuition." age. rags, but his appearance was so noble, slave-girl, having died, he proceeded his smile so sweet, his conversation so reverently to exhume her body, took lofty and seductive, that wherever he off her shroud, washed it, and wore it went crowds hung upon his lips, and as his only covering till it fell to the greatest efforts were made to detain pieces. him at the court of Bimbsara.
-But he Thus he attained complete victory had heard of another teacher and has- over the senses, and he said, "I have tened to his feet, only to weigh his now surpassed all human laws, yet have wisdom and find it wanting, and to I not attained to the divine wisdom." depart, followed by five of the sage's Still he seeks the unknown light, but own disciples-even as the disciples of is, it would seem, led by a true instinct another master forsook the ascetic of to return to the world for a season, Jordan for the prophet of Galilee, man and a wine-bibber, and left him in disgust.
-But Siddartha lifted up his eyes and saw the flowers of the field arrayed in more than the glory of earthly potentates, the bright birds of the air, the happy woodland creatures, and knew that over the world brooded a love unseen though felt, healer of pain and grief, "delighting in the happiness (not the torture) of all sentient creatures."
+But he had heard of another teacher and has- over the senses, and he said, "I have tened to his feet, only to weigh his now surpassed all human laws, yet have wisdom and find it wanting, and to I not attained to the divine wisdom." depart, followed by five of the sage's Still he seeks the unknown light, but own disciples-even as the disciples of is, it would seem, led by a true instinct another master forsook the ascetic of to return to the world for a season, Jordan for the prophet of Galilee.

+For six years Siddartha and the practicing every kind of austerity, the air, the happy woodland creatures, To this day the language of the and knew that over the world brooded creatures.'